apache/cordova-docs/docs/en/edge/guide/whitelist/index.md

 Symbian
 -------

-Domain whitelisting is unsupported on Symbian.
+Symbian does not support domain whitelisting.
 By default, all domains are accessible.

 webOS
 -----

-Domain whitelisting is unsupported on webOS.
+webOS does not support domain whitelisting.
 By default, all domains are accessible.

 Windows Phone (7 & 8)
 ---------------------

 The whitelisting rules are found in `config.xml` and declared with the element `<access origin="..." />`.

-Android has full support for the whitelisting syntax.
+Android fully supports whitelisting syntax.

 ### Syntax